Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/Python.md

 When you detect an error, it is good practive to throw an error.
 Again, I will assume from now on that you know how to do it.

+The program is now complete.
+You run it with different image files to test it.
+In your lab report, you must include a listing of your program and put three screenshots (with three different images).

 ## 5. Find the smallest and largest pixel values in an image.

-## 6. Improve the contrast of an image:
+## 6. Improve the contrast of an image

 ### by hand using the equation seen in the lecture